OP-DSL/OPS/doc/devanapp.md

 Note how in the latter two loops the loop index is used.

 ## Original - Main iteration
-The main iterative loop is a while loop iterating until the error tolarance is at a set level and the number of iterations are les than the maximum set.
+The main iterative loop is a while loop iterating until the error tolarance is at a set level and the number of iterations are less than the maximum set.
 ```
 while ( error > tol && iter < iter_max ) {
   error = 0.0;